Jeff Winger: Creation

-Jeff's last name, Winger, was named after Bill Murray's character John Winger in the film Stripes.
+Jeff's last name was originally Crocker.
+His new last name, Winger, was named after Bill Murray's character John Winger in the film Stripes.
 Jeff's archetype—a narcissistic egoist—was derived from Community producer Dan Harmon, who was inspired to create the show following his experience with a Spanish study group at Glendale Community College.
 Harmon, who self-described himself as agoraphobic and solipsistic, developed a deeper relationship with the members of his study group.
 According to Harmon, "I had spent all of my life empowering myself, proving I was a big boy and could do whatever I wanted.
 But that's only half of a life.
 So, in that respect, [Jeff Winger] is me."

 Portrayal

 Jeff is portrayed by Joel McHale, who had previously hosted The Soup on E!.
 Jeff's portrayal was shaped by McHale's experiences with dyslexia.
 According to McHale, he cheated his way through high school and college, akin to Jeff's lie about having an undergraduate degree from Columbia University.

 McHale was cast for his likeability.
 Harmon later stated, reflecting upon his casting of Jeff, "Unless you’re doing something for HBO or FX, it really comes down to whether your star is likeable.
 And Joel is likeable to the extreme—to the point where you can give him a little bit of unlikable characteristics and all it is is Han Solo, a loveable scoundrel."